CUHIMSR/inForm2fcs/README.md

 # inForm2fcs
 Utility for working with data tables produced by inForm software (PerkinElmer) for cell segmentation, phenotyping, quantification, and localization of Vectra scans.
 Enable flow-style analysis of Vectra tissue scans for inForm segmentation results.
-Create fcs files, grouped by "Tissue Category" and "Phenotype" per each "Slide ID".
+Create FCS files, grouped by "Tissue Category" and "Phenotype" per each "Slide ID".

 # Installation